 Learn more: Disney Springs

-Other dinner-worthy, celebrity chef-helmed restaurants at Disney Springs include Masaharu Morimoto’s Morimoto Asia, Art Smith’s Homecomin’ Florida Kitchen, Tony Mantuano’s Terralina Crafted Italian, Rick Bayless’ Frontera Cocina, and Wolfgang Puck Bar & Grill.
+Other dinner-worthy, celebrity chef-helmed restaurants at Disney Springs include Masaharu Morimoto’s Morimoto Asia, Art Smith’s Homecomin’ Florida Kitchen, Rick Bayless’ Frontera Cocina, and Wolfgang Puck Bar & Grill.
 And though Guy Fieri’s Chicken Guy! is more of a lunch place, you can also find burgers and sandwiches created by the Mayor of Flavortown at Planet Hollywood.
 Don’t skip the unbeatable wine selection and tapas-style dishes at Master Sommelier George Miliotes’ Wine Bar George, either!

 Second Dinner: Restaurant Row

 That’s right, a second dinner: You are a foodie, aren’t you?
-Found on Sand Lake Road not far from International Drive, Orlando’s Restaurant Row is a dining destination with more than a dozen top-flight options.
-For starters, it’s home to a celebrity chef-helmed eatery — Roy Yamaguchi’s Roy’s Restaurant — but you can’t throw a stone without hitting a great place to eat, including Eddie V’s Prime Seafood, Rocco’s Tacos and Tequila Bar, and Christini’s Ristorante Italiano, which has attracted numerous celebrity admirers through the years.
+Found on Sand Lake Road not far from International Drive, Orlando’s Restaurant Row is a dining destination with more than a dozen top-flight options, including Eddie V’s Prime Seafood, The Whiskey and Christini’s Ristorante Italiano, which has attracted numerous celebrity admirers through the years.